 We all know that the iPhone X Series’ redesign changes how we do quite a lot of things, like reaching Siri, opening Control Center, even shutting down the phone itself–all different.
-And all things that we need to re-learn!
+And all the things that we need to re-learn!

 - 1 About Force Closing Apps on iPhones and iDevices